jperkel/mymanuscript/manuscript.md

 ## Results

-The Fibonacci sequence is a numeric sequence in which each number is the sum of the previous two numbers.
+The Fibonacci sequence is a numeric sequence in which each number is the sum of the previous two numbers (0, 1, 1, 2, 3, 5, ...).
 Expressed mathematically (using LaTeX):

 $$F_n = F_{n-1} + F_{n-2}$$